mcorbe/talemo/docs/product-requirements.v2.md

 At launch, we will solely focus on AI-generated story content without any pre-existing catalog.
 This approach allows us to prove that AI-generated content works for parents and kids before potentially adding licensed content in the future.

+We're targeting the 6-8 year old "creative kids" segment as our primary audience, as they can self-serve creation flows while still benefiting from parental guidance.

 This focused approach allows us to:
 - Launch a compelling product within 4 months
 - Validate core user behaviors and retention metrics
 - Build a strong foundation with French families with children under 10
 - Control costs while building toward unit economic sustainability
+- Pursue hardware partnerships rather than competing head-on

 ### What makes Talemo different